BaoChung01/My-Project/STM32F411_SPL_FreeRTOS_Audio_USB/README.md

 1. Module hardware used in the project
 	- UART			-> print the log while running
-	- BUTTON		-> play/stop the music, skip/pause the song
+	- BUTTON		-> play/stop, skip/pause the song
 	- LED			-> shows the status of the playing the song. status program
 	- AUDIO			-> Output the audio
 	- USB OTG		-> Read the song